naraujodc/Araujo_Data_Science_Portfolio/TidyData-Project/README.md

 - `gender`: gender of the medalist (categorical)

 ## Instructions for Use
+**Note:** If you only want to read the Jupyter Notebook without running it, simply click on the `TidyData.ipynb` file in this repository.
 ### Installation:
 1. Install Anaconda.
 2. Clone this repository and cd into it.